- Grade Level:

 2) Identify landmarks on a map

-3) measure distances between points on a map.
+3) Measure distances between points on a map using using the four operations

-4) Use personal judgment to plan a successful trip.
+4) Use critical thinking and math operations to plan a successful trip.

 2.)
 Natchez Trace Map